https://www.classy.org/give/406240/#!/donation/checkout

 Paul Malone works in partnership with The Land Trust Leadership Team and the Finance & Audit Committee to oversee the financial operations and financial planning of the organization.

 Paul grew up in a suburb of Kansas City, Kansas, where he developed a deep appreciation for the outdoors through the beauty of tall grass prairies and open skies.
 He earned his Bachelor’s in Social Entrepreneurship and his Master’s in Accountancy from Belmont University.
-Paul is a licensed CPA and an active member of the AICPA and TSCPA.
+Paul is a licensed CPA and an active member of the AICPA.
 Before joining The Land Trust, he served in finance and development roles for Mending Hearts, The Brown Center for Autism, and the Tennessee office of the US Tennis Association.
 Most recently, Paul was a member of HCA Healthcare’s Internal Audit department where he performed financial and control audits of HCA hospitals across the US.

 In his free time, Paul enjoys spending time cooking, tending his vegetable garden, hiking nearby trails, and reading sci-fi.